 What is A Will in Washington

-A will is a document executed by the decedent during life that determines where the decedent’s property will go upon death and who should acts as the decedent’s personal representative.
+A will is a document executed by the decedent that determines where the their property will go upon death and who should act as the decedent’s personal representative.
 A will goes through a judicial process called “probate” during which creditors of the decedent makes claims against the estate.
 At the conclusion of the probate process, the assets of the estate are delivered to the decedent’s beneficiaries according to the will.

 Setting up a will is simpler and a little less expensive than creating a living trust.
 Creditors have cut-off date to bring claims against your estate, which they often fail to make.
 You can appoint a guardian for minors in a will.
 You do not need to transfer any property, to any entity, in order to make a valid will.

 Through probate, a will becomes a matter of public record.
 This probate process can be expensive and time consuming, and more often than not, it will not go exactly the way you had intended.
 A will does not allow for transfer of ownership for assets and/or property should you become physically or mentally disabled and you are still alive.

 Over the past 31 years, I have helped over 1,000 clients prepare and utilize simple and effective planning techniques to protect them and their families in order to avoid probate, save estate taxes, save money and save added emotional burden that comes from long term illness and/or death of a family member.
 Give us a call to schedule a free consultation to find out how we can help you and your family.